Australian Code of Practice

 Discussion Paper

-This Discussion Paper has been prepared by the Digital Industry Group Inc. (DIGI) to assist public consultation for the 2025 review of the Australian Code of Practice on Disinformation and Misinformation (ACPDM).
+This Discussion Paper was prepared by the Digital Industry Group Inc. (DIGI) to assist public consultation for the 2025 review of the Australian Code of Practice on Disinformation and Misinformation (ACPDM).
 The ACPDM, a self-regulatory code developed by DIGI, has been adopted by major companies including Adobe, Apple, Google, Meta, Microsoft, Redbubble, TikTok, and Twitch.
-The current review of the Code will be comprehensive, examining the scope of the ACPDM and potential improvements to the code’s governance and oversight.
-We encourage stakeholders to this review to consider the challenges inherent in regulating misinformation and disinformation.
+The review of the Code was comprehensive, examining the scope of the ACPDM and potential improvements to the code’s governance and oversight.

 Make a submission